 The reason many people prefer ReAlign over other rehabs and detox centers is that we have unique evidence-based treatments — Nexalin Therapy.
 Nexaline Therapy works without the use of medicines and can be used in conjunction with them.

 Nexaline focuses on underlying anxiety, depression, and insomnia that is seen in those addicted to opioids.
 It works by using frequency-based waveforms applied to the head in a 40-minute session.
 Many people have reported long-term benefits and can be attributed to our high success rate in treating opioid addiction.

 Realign Detox is highly dedicated to helping people heal from physical and mental dependence on heroin.
 We are one of the premier drug and alcohol detox centers in Orange County, California.
 We oversee addicts with a 24-hour team of licensed and experienced clinicians that can oversee the safety of our patients.

-Our detox services are a mixture of clinical treatment, addiction medicine, and uniquely, Nexalin therapy.
+Our medical detox services in Southern California are a mixture of clinical treatment, addiction medicine, and uniquely, Nexalin therapy.
 With this comprehensive treatment, we address mental health as well as heroin abuse.

-The key to recovery from heroin addiction is patience.
-Recovery is a process that starts with a desire to get sober and takes a great deal of personal commitment, effort, and time.
-Every addict on the road to recovery faces a variety of unique challenges, but addiction can always be overcome with proper help.
+Recovery is a process that starts with a desire to get sober and the key to recovery is patience.
+Heroin addiction takes a great deal of personal commitment, effort, and time.
+Every addict on the road to recovery faces several challenges, but addiction can always be overcome with proper help.